Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 Sterilisation at the low temperature comes with the ensuing advantage of low oil loss along with the empty fruit bunches (EFB) and steriliser condensate, improving process performance.
 The bleachability of the production oil is also improved through a proper air-release prior to sterilization, shortest possible sterilizing time and lowest possible process temperature.

+The single-peak cycle sterilisation cuts down labour intensity by way of reducing the time- and labour-consuming valve opening and closing operations.
 In addition, presently fruit bunch cage handling has also been vastly improved for convenience and safety by cage movement indexing system and cage tippers avoiding capstans, winches and overhead lifting cranes, thereby retaining the horizontal sterilizer as the preferred option with the improvements.

 However, due to considerable stacking height and resulting fruit bunch compression in the vertical vessel, air removal and condensate drainage from the fruit bunch stack is restricted and this impedes heat penetration.
 The design requires higher steam pressure with multiple-peak cycles and a longer sterilization time for effective heat treatment of the fruit bunches resulting in higher steam consumption.